-We are still in the process of determining a final fee, as there are several factors that need to be finalized, including additional cleaning requirements from the PHO and BC Hockey, clarity on PCAHA fees, and final NSWC registration numbers.
-Fees will be based on roster sizes and will vary.
+We apologize for the delay in finalize the season fees.
+There was a more extensive process of determining a final fee than we expected, as there were several factors that needed to be finalized, including additional cleaning/capacity requirements from the PHO and BC Hockey, clarity on PCAHA fees, coaching fees, equipment needs and final NSWC registration numbers.
+Fees were affected by roster sizes, as numbers are down slightly this year.

 Rules and competitive play are subject to change based on the guidance of government and health agencies within the Province of British Columbia, Vancouver Coastal Health, PCAHA, and BC Hockey.
 Registrants acknowledge and accept that, if necessary, the playing format and rules of gameplay for the Fall may be subject to change at the behest of government and health agencies.
 Outside tournament costs would be in addition, in the event BC Hockey & viaSport sanction tournaments for the 2020-2021 season.